practicalli/clojure/clojure-tools/install/install-clojure.md

 ## Optional: rlwrap readline
-Install the `rlwrap` binary to support the `clj` wrapper, which launches a basic repl with command history.
-This approach is not as useful as using [rebel readline](/repl-driven-development/rebel-readline/).
+Install the `rlwrap` binary to support the `clj` wrapper, which launches a Clojure REPL with command history.

 `rlwrap` is available with most Linux systems and install instructions should be discoverable by searching for rlwrap in a web browser.

+> [rebel readline](/repl-driven-development/rebel-readline/) provides even more features in the command line REPL.